maxamundsen/previous/README.md

-# Previous: A simple web codebase.
+# Previous: A powerful web codebase.

 Previous is a reference codebase that provides simple, and powerful facilities for building websites and web applications.
 Previous is not a framework, or library.
 This project is a showcase of what a web application can look like with simple procedural code, while avoiding needlessly overcomplicated abstractions.